trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 And this could turn into a bad reality for everybody, and you know, it's very much against the furture we believe in, so this is why we think safety is critical.
 And we're gonna do, and we are doing everything we can to improve and to correct and to focus on providing a great, safe to players experiences and consumers.

 Um, so the first question was really which tests are now happening.
-I want to talk about this from a faily high-level perspective, and the reason why I don't be extremely detailed is we don't want to be in a place, where, everything is out there and open, and people understand exactly which test are performed, and how and maybe we see the code, that is running those tests, so they can find ways to bypass that, so.
+I want to talk about this from a fairly high-level perspective, and the reason why I don't be extremely detailed is we don't want to be in a place, where, everything is out there and open, and people understand exactly which test are performed, and how and maybe we see the code, that is running those tests, so they can find ways to bypass that, so.

 I understand that ambiguity is, um, a concern, especially, and this is why I wanna try sharing as much as I can, from the perspective how we work, but at the same time, hopefully some reviewers can understand that, exposing everything that eventually would lead to vulnerabilities.